 1. Double click the install icon

 2. Accept the EULA

 3. Here you will see the options to install the HTML Access and Unity Touch – take the defaults and click INSTALL

 5. If everything works, you will see the “Setup Completed” screen and you can click Finish.

 That was easy.
 I would release the IP from the command line and then power down the VM and get it ready for the pool creation process.

 Now let’s go create a new pool to take advantage of these new features.

-One Response to “Updating View Agent & Installing Remote Experience Pack”
+One thought on “Updating View Agent & Installing Remote Experience Pack”

 It’s important to note that the Remote Experience pack requires the Windows Firewall to be enabled.
 This could cause issues for some customers where port-blocking all of a sudden becomes an issue.